Azure-Samples/ARGUS/README.md

 ### `JSON Template`

 The JSON template defines the schema of the data to be extracted.
 This can be an empty JSON object `{}` if the model is supposed to create its own schema.
-Alternatively, it can be more specific to guide the model on what data to extract.
+Alternatively, it can be more specific to guide the model on what data to extract or for further processing in a structured database.
 Here are some examples:

 1. Empty JSON Template (default):
 ```json